axlgoze/learning_JS/jsInstitute/readme.md

 Depending on the level of sophistication, the complexity of the project, or environment for which we write our programs (client-side, server-side, mobile), other tools may also be good:

-- package managers -> enabling the management of libraries (containing ready-made solutions that we can use in our programs) or components of the development environment (e.g npm oor yarn).
+- package managers -> enabling the management of libraries (containing ready-made solutions that we can use in our programs) or components of the development environment (e.g npm or yarn).
 - task runners and module bundlers -> to automate the process of sw development and merge the resulting code from many files and libraries.
 - testing frameworks -> allows for automatic testing of the correctness of our program in search of potential errors (e.g. mocha, jasmine or jets)
 - security analyzers -> used to control the security of our solution (e.g. snyk, RetireJS or OWASP Dependency check)